How Do You Abbreviate Million Dollars

 • Standardization: Using standard abbreviations ensures consistency and avoids confusion.
 Whether you choose $M or $MM, maintain consistency within the same document or conversation.

-• Clarity: Ensure that the context is clear.
+• Clarity: make sure the context is clear.
 If there's a chance the audience might misinterpret "M" as something other than million, it's better to spell it out.

 • Precision: In financial documents, precision is crucial.
 Always double-check the figures and the abbreviations to ensure accuracy.